RobotNerd/proze/doc/language/block-quotes.md

 added, “But if this vill do as vell, Dummie, it is quite at your sarvice!”
 ```

-In the above example, paragraph 2 is indented once and paragraph 3 is indented once again.
+In the above example, paragraph 2 is the first-level block quote and paragraph 3 is a second-level block quote with a larger left/right margin.

-Indentation is relative.
-The amount of leading space is up to you.
-So if you want multiple paragraphs in your block quote to be indented the same amount, use the same amount of leading whitespace.

 ```proze
 It was a dark and stormy night; the rain fell in torrents—except at occasional